steodose/imdb-ratings/README.md

 This is the repository for my IMDB Ratings Dashboard Tool.

-## Modeling and Simulation for the 2022 FIFA World Cup in Qatar
 * get_series_data.R: Poission regression model to predict and simulate the 2022 Men's FIFA World Cup
 * series_urls.csv: Data for intertional soccer matches dating back to 1872.
 * imdb_series.R: Fixtures and results for matches played in the 2022 FIFA World Cup